mcneel/developer.rhino3d.com/_guide_topics/cpp/migrate-properties-pages-windows.md

 layout: toc-guide-page
 ---

-# Migrate your Options, Document Properties and Object Properties Pages

-This guide walks you through migrating existing Rhino 5 plug-in provided, Rhino Options, Document Properties and Object Properties pages to Rhino 6.

 You can find instructions regarding migrating your Rhino 5 plugin project to Rhino 6  [here]({{ site.baseurl }}/guides/cpp/migrate-your-plugin-manual-windows).

 The code used in this document is available on GitHub [here](https://github.com/mcneel/rhino-developer-samples/tree/6/cpp/SampleMigration).